mckn-larp/house-rules/README.md

   <a href="https://github.com/mckn-larp"><img alt="Chronicle Repo" src="https://img.shields.io/badge/Chronicle-Repo-blue?style=for-the-badge&logo=github" /></a>
 </p>

-# House Rules: Knoxville – Marble City
+# House Rules: MCKN

 ---

-Welcome to the **House Rules repository** for *Knoxville: Marble City*, a satelite chronicle within One World by Night.
+Welcome to the **House Rules repository** for *Marble City: Knoxville Nights (MCKN)*, a satelite chronicle within One World by Night.

 Our chronicle uses the [**Western Shore House Rules**] as our **baseline ruleset**.
 These provide the shared framework used across multiple games within the Western Shore collective, including Milwaukee, Jefferson, and Chicago.
 We build upon this foundation with **local clarifications and additions** specific to our setting and player needs.